- Wart facts

 - Warts may recur following treatment.

-Warts are local growths in the skin that are caused by human papillomavirus (HPV) infection.
-There are over 100 types of HPVs.
-Some HPV types infect the genital and oral mucosa and produce large, unpleasant masses, some of which may become cancerous.
-Other, HPV types are responsible for common skin warts and are not associated with cancer.
+Warts are local growths in the skin caused by human papillomavirus (HPV) infection.
+There are over 100 types of HPV.
+Some HPV types infect the genital and oral mucosa and produce large masses, which can occasionally become cancerous.
+Other HPV types are responsible for benign common skin warts that are not associated with cancer.
 Although warts are considered to be contagious, it is not uncommon for just one family member to have them.
 In addition, they often affect just one part of the body (such as the hands or the feet), but they can be spread to other areas.
 The form taken by the wart infection seems to be partially dependent on the genetic type of the wart virus, as well as its anatomical location.
 For example, the same type of wart virus can cause common hand warts, as well as plantar warts.

 What are the symptoms and signs of the different types of warts?

-- There is the familiar type of dome-shaped warts on the backs of fingers, toes, and knees.
+- There are familiar type of dome-shaped warts on the backs of fingers, toes, and knees.
 These warts often have small black dots on their surfaces, which represent multiple thrombosed (clotted) capillaries.
 Some people mistakenly call these dots "seed warts."

 - Plantar warts are found on the sole (plantar surface) of the foot (not to be mislabeled as a planter's wart).
 Similar in appearance are warts on the palms (palmar warts).
 Small warts growing in clusters on the plantar surface of the foot have been called mosaic warts.

 - Flat ("plane") warts may arise on the face, legs, and other parts of the body, often in large numbers.

 - Periungual warts are warts around or under the nail.

 - Filiform warts have a single long stalk, often on the face.

 - Most warts have a rough surface, as well as a number of black pinpoint spots that represent small clotted capillaries.